Chuck Prophet

 Charles William Prophet (born June 28, 1963) is an American singer-songwriter, guitarist and record producer.
-A Californian, Prophet first achieved notice in the American psychedelic/desert rock group Green on Red, with whom he toured and recorded in the 1980s.
+Prophet first achieved notice in the American psychedelic/desert rock group Green on Red, with whom he toured and recorded in the 1980s.
 He has also recorded a number of solo records, and gained prominence as a musician and songwriter.

-Life and work
+Life and career

-Chuck Prophet was born in Whittier, California, United States, and calls San Francisco home.
+Chuck Prophet was born in Whittier, California.

-After recording one E.P. and eight albums with rock group Green on Red, he released his first solo record Brother Aldo on Fire Records in 1990.
+After recording one E.P. and eight albums with rock group Green on Red, Prophet began working with fellow musician and later wife Stephanie Finch.
+He released his first solo record, Brother Aldo, on Fire Records in 1990.
 It was not released in the U.S. until 1997.

-He records and tours with his wife Stephanie Finch, who is a singer, keyboardist and guitarist.

 Prophet was signed to New West Records by Peter Jesperson in 2002.
 He made two records for New West: No Other Love and Age of Miracles.
-After years of mostly European and UK success, 2002's No Other Love was a breakthrough record for Prophet stateside due to the success of the summer single "Summertime Thing" and endorsements from Lucinda Williams, who gave him the opening slot for her summer tour.
+After years of mostly European and UK success, 2002's No Other Love was a breakthrough record for Prophet in the U.S. due to the success of the single "Summertime Thing" and Lucinda Williams giving him the opening slot for her summer tour.

 Prophet was signed to Yep Roc Records in 2007.

 Recorded in San Francisco and Nashville, 2007's Soap and Water received critical praise.
 Prophet toured Europe and North America in support of the album and appeared with his band on the Late Show with David Letterman and Last Call with Carson Daly.
 To better motivate the various musicians and engineers who were involved in the production of this album, Prophet gave them a stake in the master recordings.

 Prophet has contributed to several Kelly Willis records, and produced 2007's Translated From Love for Rykodisc.
-Willis and Prophet co-wrote six of the album's tracks and Prophet played guitar throughout.
+Willis and Prophet co-wrote six of the album's tracks and Prophet played guitar.